patchamama/PP1-Taekwondo-Migration-Guide/README.md

 ## Deployment

 The project has been completely developed based on a template from the [Code Institute](https://github.com/Code-Institute-Org/gitpod-full-template) in github and after the replication, gitpod has been used as an online IDE that allows updates to be made in github.
-To deploy the application, once on the project page on [GitHub](https://github.com/patchamama/PP1-Taekwondo-Migration-Guide) go to the "settings" section > left menu "Pages" and from here you can access the link: https://patchamama.github.io/PP1-Taekwondo-Migration-Guide/
+To deploy the application, got here to the "Settings" section over right > left menu "Pages" and from here you can access directly to the link: https://patchamama.github.io/PP1-Taekwondo-Migration-Guide/

 ## Credits